 Casey does this on the side of her couch with a throw that has tassels…

-While Bridget has been playing around with this neutral patterned throw (from Marshalls) on her new couch.
+While Bridget has been playing around with this neutral patterned throw on her new couch.
 These throw blankets add texture, pattern, and color to our gray couches.
 Plus, they’re nice to quickly grab when you want to warm up.
 Although they’re not nearly as comfortable as the throw blankets we hide in baskets.

 Casey: Bridget is the queen of doing the effortless blanket drape on her couch.
 I’m always way too intimidated to try out that look because it often gets bunchy or messy on my couch.
 But somehow she can toss the blanket on the back of her couch and it looks chic and effortless.
 How does she do it?!